Skip to main content

 First-Year Focus

-Note that you do not need to take these courses before beginning to work on other major requirements.
-Many of the courses in the Themes for the major do not have any prerequisites, and are intended for students new to the field.
-COG SCI 207 (Intro to Cognitive Modeling), COG SCI 210 (Language & the Brain), and COG SCI 211 (Learning, Reasoning, and Representation) are some particularly good options!
+• Courses in the themes for the major/minor: Many of the courses in the themes do not have any prerequisites, and are intended for students new to the field.
+COG SCI 207 (Intro to Cognitive Modeling), COG SCI 210 (Language & the Brain), and COG SCI 211 (Learning, Reasoning, and Representation) are some particularly good options, as are many courses in Linguistics, Music Theory, Philosophy, Psychology, and Learning & Organizational Change!

 Advising